EspressoAdvice.comUpdated April 2026

 Price is the obvious reason.
 A Gaggia Classic Pro retails for around £450 new.
 Used examples in good condition sell for £200-280.
 That's £150-200 saved, enough to significantly upgrade your grinder.

 Traditional espresso machines are mechanically simple.
-Brass boilers, straightforward pump systems, basic thermostats.
+Brass boilers, basic pump systems, basic thermostats.
 Unlike modern electronics that become obsolete, a well-maintained 10-year-old Gaggia makes the same espresso as a new one.
+Check our Gaggia Classic Pro review for what makes these machines so durable.

 Environmental considerations matter too.
 These machines are built to last decades.
 Buying used keeps functional equipment out of landfills and avoids the resource cost of manufacturing new.